-There are no Sites of Special Scientific Interest (SSSIs) or Local Nature Reserves (LNRs) designated for biodiversity features within 300m of, or which share connectivity with the scheme extents.
+There are no Sites of Special Scientific Interest (SSSI) or Local Nature Reserves (LNRs) designated for biodiversity features within 300m of the scheme extents.
+However, the Pentland Hills Regional Park is located to the south of the scheme bordering the westbound carriageway of the A720.

-A search of the NBN online mapping tool records no plant species listed within the Network Management Contract within 2km of the scheme (within the last 10-years).
+A search of the NBN online mapping tool records six plant species listed within the Network Management Contract (NMC) within 2km of the scheme extents (within the last 10-years):